kwaldenphd/python-conditional-statements-functions/README.md

   print(string)
 ```

-Let's walk through what is happening in this function definition.
+194. To walk through what is happening in this function definition...

-`def printThreeTimes(string)` assigns the function name (`printThreeTimes`).
+195. `def printThreeTimes(string)` assigns the function name (`printThreeTimes`).

-This is the name we will use when calling this function elsewhere in the program.
+196. This is the name we will use when calling this function elsewhere in the program.

-`for x in range(3)` is part of the body of the function.
+197. `for x in range(3)` is part of the body of the function.

-This line of code uses a `for` loop to say "for each integer value in the range leading up to but not including 3," do.....something!
+198. This line of code uses a `for` loop to say "for each integer value in the range leading up to but not including 3," do.....something!

-That "something" is the `print` statement nested in the `for` loop.
+199. That "something" is the `print` statement nested in the `for` loop.

-That `print` statement will output the `string` value each time through the `for` loop.
+200. That `print` statement will output the `string` value each time through the `for` loop.

-Now let's see this named function in action.
+201. Now let's see this named function in action.

 ```Python
 string = "There's no place like home."